djradon/public-notes/blogs.the-old-man-in-the-cave.2024-09-27-lets-reboot-the-semantic-web-with-alternate-realities.md

 ![](/assets/images/2024-09-13-16-11-46.png)

-> "Friends, Romans, Farm Animals!
+>“Friends, Romans, Farm Animals!
 We are now going up to the cave and check your favorite recluse.
 We're gonna bring him out in the sunshine and get a good look at him.
-And then we're gonna decide if he's worthwhile keeping alive."
+And then we're gonna decide if he's worthwhile keeping alive.”
 >
 > -Major French, The Twilight Zone: [[video.twilight-zone.s05e07-the-old-man-in-the-cave]]